eugene-khyst/letsencrypt-docker-compose/README.md

 The [`docker-compose.yml`](docker-compose.yml) contains the `example-backend` service.
 It's a simple Node.js web app listening on port 8080.
+It has `/hello?name={name}` REST endpoint and WebSocket echo server sending back the request sent by the client.

 Replace it with your backend service or remove it.

 ```yaml